carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 using ``-fsanitize=cfi-icall``.

-For this scheme to work, each indirect function call in the program, other than calls in :ref:`blacklisted <cfi-blacklist>` functions, must call a function which was either compiled with ``-fsanitize=cfi-icall`` enabled, or whose address was taken by a function in a translation unit compiled with ``-fsanitize=cfi-icall``.
+For this scheme to work, each indirect function call in the program, other than calls in :ref:`ignored <cfi-ignorelist>` functions, must call a function which was either compiled with ``-fsanitize=cfi-icall`` enabled, or whose address was taken by a function in a translation unit compiled with ``-fsanitize=cfi-icall``.